curl/everything-curl/libcurl-api.md

 throughout the curl development.
 The age number tells libcurl what struct set it can return.

-You call the function like this
+You call the function like this:

    curl_version_info_data *ver = curl_version_info( CURLVERSION_NOW );